If you want to step up your mixing game, investing in good studio monitors is crucial.

 Considering the pricing point, Rokit 5 is pricier than the Classic 5, but you’ll ultimately get your money’s worth!

 What Is the Difference Between KRK Classic and Rokit?

 Classic 5 studio monitors are mainly used by newbie sound producers and are best used for small, enclosed areas.

-While others may say that it only contains basic features, it does its job PERFECTLY and steps up your sound mixing game!
+While others may say that it only contains basic features, it does its job PERFECTLY and steps up your sound-mixing game!

 As for the Rokit 5, it’s intended for professional use.
 It’s one of the go-to options for DJs during their gigs.

-Its design and components have been significantly improved (compared with the KRK Classic line), such as LCD screens and pairing with the KRK app to make the experience faster and more convenient for its users.
+Its design and components have been significantly improved (compared to the KRK Classic line), such as LCD screens and pairing with the KRK app to make the experience faster and more convenient for its users.